The Number of Solar Panels It Takes to Power an Electric Vehicle from Your Roof or Car Port

 The simplest way to learn how much power one solar panel will produce each year is to look at your actual production through an internet site, or mobile app.

-single panel will create yearly, the next step is to divide the number of miles you will likely drive per year by the miles per kWh of the car.
+As soon as you understand how much electrical power a single panel will create yearly, the next step is to divide the number of miles you will likely drive per year by the miles per kWh of the car.
 That will give you the kWh needed for driving – for a whole year.

 Divide the kWh needed for transportation by the expected yearly output of your photovoltaic panels.